Andrei25i/Beaty-js/README.md

 # Beaty

-This is a Discord Music Bot I created as a personal project to practice my JavaScript skills and develop something that my friends and I can use when we talk on Discord.
+This is a Discord music bot I created as a personal project to practice my JavaScript skills and develop something that my friends and I can use when we talk on Discord.

 While building this project, I aimed to create a bot that is easy to use, with simple and intuitive commands.
 This project allowed me to work with the discord.js and discord-player.js libraries, which made handling the audio player more efficient.
 I also used the Spotify API, allowing users to load public playlists or albums directly from Spotify.